electricimp/BayeuxClient/tests/README.md

 They are written for and should be used with [impt](https://github.com/electricimp/imp-central-impt).
 See [impt Testing Guide](https://github.com/electricimp/imp-central-impt/blob/master/TestingGuide.md) for the details of how to configure and run the tests.

 The [Salesforce.agent.test.nut](./Salesforce.agent.test.nut) test for BayeuxClient library uses Salesforce platform and requires pre-setup described below.
-The Salesforce platform is used for testing purposes due to absence of any public Bayeux servers appropriate for testing.
+The Salesforce platform is used for testing purposes due to the absence of any public Bayeux servers appropriate for testing.

 The other tests can be [run](#run-tests) without any pre-setup.